 How to make homemade salad dressing

-Making your own salad dressing is quick, healthy, and free of preservatives or added sugars.
+Making your own salad dressing is quick and easy, and you know it’s free of preservatives or added sugars.

 Homemade dressing lasts up to 2 weeks in the fridge—perfect for meal prep!
 For more tips, check out my post on making a basic vinaigrette.